Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Observations

-Glop has configurable primal and dual feasibility tolerances, which have a value of $10^{-6}$ by default\footnote{\url{https://github.com/google/or-tools/blob/9b77015d9d7162b560b9e772c06ff262d2780844/ortools/glop/parameters.proto\#L251}}.
+Glop has configurable primal and dual feasibility tolerances, which have a value of $10^{-6}$ by default\footnote{\url{https://github.com/google/or-tools/blob/9b770/ortools/glop/parameters.proto\#L251}}.
 In the dual simplex method, Glop can perturb costs before starting.
-When this is done, the default perturbation on the $i$'th element of the cost vector $\vecc$ is given by\footnote{\url{https://github.com/google/or-tools/blob/9b77015d9d7162b560b9e772c06ff262d2780844/ortools/glop/reduced_costs.cc\#L255}}
+When this is done, the default perturbation on the $i$'th element of the cost vector $\vecc$ is given by\footnote{\url{https://github.com/google/or-tools/blob/9b770/ortools/glop/reduced_costs.cc\#L255}}

 where $r_i$ is sampled uniformly from the interval $[1,2]$.
-This cost perturbation is turned off by default\footnote{\url{https://github.com/google/or-tools/blob/9b77015d9d7162b560b9e772c06ff262d2780844/ortools/glop/parameters.proto\#L415}}.
+This cost perturbation is turned off by default\footnote{\url{https://github.com/google/or-tools/blob/9b770/ortools/glop/parameters.proto\#L415}}.

 \paragraph{Gurobi} The Gurobi user manual recommends that any right-hand side coefficients are scaled such that their absolute value is $10^4$ or less \cite[Section 7.3.4]{gurobi}.
 The same recommendation is given with regards to the objective coefficients and variable bounds.
 Similarly, they recommend that every LP has an optimal value less than $10^4$.
-The latest version of Gurobi includes 3 different automatic scaling modes but the documentation does not specify what algorithms are used or when they are used.
+The latest version of Gurobi includes 3 different automatic scaling modes, but the documentation does not specify what algorithms are used or when they are used.

 In Gurobi, any constraint coefficient whose absolute value is smaller than $10^{-13}$ is treated as zero \cite[Section 7.3.6]{gurobi}.
-The user manual recommends the user to scale the input problem such that all non-zero matrix coefficients have their absolute value between $10^{-3}$ and $10^{6}$, and that they span no more than $6$ order of magnitude.
-We can read that the default big-M value is $10^6$, further indicating that coefficients larger than this are undesirable.
+The user manual recommends that the user scales the input problem such that all non-zero matrix coefficients have their absolute value between $10^{-3}$ and $10^{6}$, and that they span no more than $6$ orders of magnitude.
+The default big-$M$ value (essentially, the finite number that stands in for `infinity' in ILP formulations) is $10^6$, further indicating that coefficients larger than this are undesirable.

 The primal feasibility tolerance defaults to $10^{-6}$ but is configurable to any value between $10^{-2}$ and $10^{-9}$.
 The same holds for the optimality tolerance.
-Perhaps informally, the primal tolerance is described as follows \cite[Section 7.3]{gurobi}: ``$a \cdot x \leq b$ will be considered to hold if $(a \ast x) - b \leq$ FeasibilityTol.''
+The primal tolerance is described as follows \cite[Section 7.3]{gurobi}: ``$\vea \cdot \vex \leq b$ will be considered to hold if $(\vea \ast \vex) - b \leq$ FeasibilityTol.''
+Here, `$\cdot$' is the exact inner product, whereas `$\ast$' is the computed product (subject to errors).